magicznyleszek/magicxer/README.md

 # magicxer

 Magical words mixer.

-One word vs list of words -- combine and try to come up with clever mixes.
-For every word return a list and try to guess/suggest which one is prettier/best.
+Combines words from list into a list of clever mixes.
+You can check it out live at [magicxer.smutnyleszek.com](http://magicxer.smutnyleszek.com).

+## Usage

+WIP

-## Development
+## Technicalities

 This is a small webapp project that I created to check out some fancy new tech: